mneudert/configuration.nix/README.md

 Templates are provided for copy & paste when something more extravagant is required like starting a webserver or database.
 Includes moving all runtime data (storage, configuration, ...) to the current working directory.

-Some of the shells require access to the user `nolimits`.
-This user is called by sudo and, for convenience, should not ask for a password.

 ### System

 Configuration at system level, like default locale.